adewolejosh/Note-Taker/README.md

 ###### P.S:
 - I didn't take into consideration the mongodb setup as it is system variant.
-- Almost all operations require the User's ObjectId except the creation of a New User.
+- Almost all operations require the User's ObjectId in headers except e.g the creation of a New User.
 - Endeavor to check db/db.js to make sure your database url corresponds.

-### Authentication
+## Authentication

 Easy authentication
 - __Username__ (unique)